-There are many other risks that fleets need to be aware and vehicle dash cams can help mitigate them.
+There are many risks that fleets need to be aware of, and vehicle dash cams can help mitigate them.
 Video telematics technology and vehicle dash cams can provide companies with valuable information that would never have surfaced otherwise.
-Here are four clips the prove the value of video, beyond capturing collisions.
+Here are four clips that prove the value of video, beyond capturing collisions.

 Vehicle dash cam clip #1: Theft

 Footage from dash cams can not only provide fleets with evidence of what happened to cause a collision or risky situation, but can help them coach drivers on how to prevent persistent safety issues like theft.